YahooArchive/mojito/docs/dev_guide/topics/mojito_logging.rst

 The server and client log settings have the following default values:

+- ``debug: true`` - turns logging on so that messages are displayed in the console.
 - ``logLevel: "debug"`` - log level filter.
 - ``logLevelOrder: ['debug', 'mojito', 'info', 'warn', 'error', 'none']`` - the order of that log levels are evaluated.